starryalley/CSC_BLE_Bridge/README.md

 # TODO

-- only speed sensor and cadence sensor (both features enabled) implemented so far, and I did not take into account that when speed/cadence is a single combined sensor.
-However, if you only have one of the sensor (either speed or cadence), this should not affect the functionality.
-On Zwift (or other app which reads CSCP through BLE) you will see only speed or only cadence data.
+- speed sensor and cadence sensor are both enabled in the CSC BLE feature bits, meaning that this app will always advertise itself as being both speed and cadence BLE sensor.
+However, if you only have one of the sensor (either speed or cadence), this should still work.
+I've been using only my ANT+ cadence sensor with this app because I don't need speed on Zwift now.
+On Zwift (or other app which reads CSCP through BLE) you will see only speed or only cadence data if you only have one.

-- only tested with the [Garmin gen 1 ANT+ only speed and cadence sensor](https://buy.garmin.com/en-MW/ssa/p/146897) since it's the only thing I got.
-For BLE client app, I only tried Zwift Mac version on a 2019 13" macbook pro.
+- limited testing.
+See Tested devices list above.

+- probably add ANT+ heart rate support in the future.
+However it could be another app then.

 # Known issues